South Boston Speedway

 South Boston Speedway, or "SoBo", is a short track located just outside South Boston, Virginia.
 SoBo is located approximately 60 mi east of another area familiar to most NASCAR fans, Martinsville.

-It is owned by Mattco, Inc., the Mattioli family trust that owns Pocono Raceway, with general manager Brandon Brown operating the track, replacing Cathy Rice who retired in 2021 after serving in that role for 21 years and Chase Brashears who was in the role for two years.
+The venue is owned by Mattco, Inc., the Mattioli family trust that owns Pocono Raceway, with general manager Brandon Brown operating the track, replacing Cathy Rice who retired in 2021 after serving in that role for 21 years and Chase Brashears who was in the role for two years.

 NASCAR's three national series have raced at the track, though the Cup Series has not done so since 1971, while the Busch Series last raced there in 2000.
 After the Busch Series left the schedule, the Craftsman Truck Series competed at SoBo for a few years between 2001 and 2003.
 The SRX Series visited the track in 2022.

 Like most tracks in the region, it is NASCAR-sanctioned; thus, drivers can run for NASCAR Advance Auto Parts Weekly Series National Points.
 The track has produced most of the national champions in the past two decades.
 The track holds around 12 events annually for its local racing divisions, which include the Late Model Stock Cars, Budweiser Limited Sportsman, Southside Disposal Pure Stock, and the VSP Heat Hornets.
 The East Coast Flathead Ford Racing Association and the Southern Ground Pounders Vintage Racing Club make occasional appearances.
 All events are broadcast live on FloRacing.

 The track has historically been known for its modified racing.
 The original SMART Modified Tour ran at the track in 1992-93 and 2001.
 Its successor, the NASCAR Whelen Southern Modified Tour, ran annually from 2009 to 2013 and biannually from 2014 to 2016.
 The reincarnation of the SMART Modified Tour has run a race since 2021.
 Beginning in 2023 South Boston was given two races for the SMART Tour with the first race, King of the Modifieds, becoming the tour's crown jewel race.
 The NASCAR Whelen Modified Tour has run twice at the track, in 2001 and 2019.
 The NWMT was scheduled to return for a third time in 2020, but the race was canceled due to the COVID-19 pandemic.